graceieg/AstroAlert/README.md

 A modern web application for astronomy enthusiasts to track celestial events and get alerts.

 ##  Features

-- Track upcoming astronomical events
-- Get personalized alerts for celestial events
-- Beautiful, responsive UI with dark mode
-- Real-time updates and notifications
+- Real-time updates and notifications on space weather
 ##  Tech Stack

 - React 18 with TypeScript